hubmapconsortium/aws-api-gateway/README.md

 ```

 Note: when the `Authorization` header is not present from the request, it seems AWS API Gateway just returns 401 with the `$context.error.message` being "Unauthorized" and the authorizer lambda function never gets called.
 Thus why `$context.authorizer.key` is not set.

+## Handle undefiend endpoints

+The `404.py` lambda function simply returns 404 response on any undefiend endpoints:
+- Add an `ANY` method to the root API that proxy's to this Lambda
+- Add a `/{proxy+}/ANY` method to the root API that proxy's to this Lambda